APPLE CINNAMON MUFFINS (GLUTEN FREE + VEGAN)

 - 1/4 cup unsweetened almond milk, or non-dairy milk of choice

 - 1 medium apple (about 3/4 cup), finely diced or grated

 - 1/2 cup chopped pecans or walnuts, optional

 - 2 tablespoons coconut sugar, pure cane sugar or turbinado

 - 1/2 teaspoon cinnamon

-- tablespoon chopped oats, optional
+- tablespoon quick oats, optional

 Preheat oven to 375 degrees.
 Line a muffin tin using 10 liners.

 *You can make your own almond flour at home by grinding your almonds in a food processor.
 It’s very easy, takes about five minutes.
 Use 1 1/2 cups raw or toasted almonds to make 2 cups almond flour.
-For this recipe use 1 3/4 cups to make 2 1/4 cups almond flour.If you don’t have quick oats on hand, throw some rolled oats into a food processor and pulse until chopped.
+For this recipe use 1 3/4 cups to make 2 1/4 cups almond flour.